Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Pysonics/Psionic Items.md

 Moderate telepathy; ML 7th; Craft Universal Item, *power leech;* Price 10,080 gp.

-**Eyes of Power Leech, Vampiric:** As *eyes of power leech,* except the wearer gains drained power points from the subject even if doing so would bring him over his normal maximum.
+### Eyes of Power Leech, Vampiric
+As *eyes of power leech,* except the wearer gains drained power points from the subject even if doing so would bring him over his normal maximum.
 The wearer of *vampiric eyes of power leech* can maintain concentration for up to 13 rounds.
 Power points the wearer gains in excess of his maximum fade after 8 hours if they are not spent before that time.

 Strong telepathy; ML 15th; Craft Universal Item, *bend reality, power leech;* Price 20,160 gp.

+### Gloves of Object Reading
-**Gloves of Object Reading:** While wearing these gloves, the user can learn the details of an inanimate object's previous owner if he handles the object, as if manifesting the *object reading* power.
+While wearing these gloves, the user can learn the details of an inanimate object's previous owner if he handles the object, as if manifesting the *object reading* power.

 Faint clairsentience; ML 1st; Craft Universal Item, *object reading;* Price 3,000 gp.

+### Gloves of Titan's Grip
-**Gloves of Titan's Grip:** While wearing these oversize gloves, the user gains a +8 enhancement bonus on grapple checks.
+While wearing these oversize gloves, the user gains a +8 enhancement bonus on grapple checks.
 The power is activated when the user enters a grapple.
 The enhancement bonus lasts for a maximum of 7 rounds per use, up to three uses per day.

 Moderate psychometabolism; ML 9th; Craft Universal Item, *grip of iron;* Price 14,000 gp.

+### Mirror of Mind Switch
-**Mirror of Mind Switch:** This small hand mirror manifests its power once per day against a creature that sees its reflection within it, as a gaze attack with a range of 30 feet.
+This small hand mirror manifests its power once per day against a creature that sees its reflection within it, as a gaze attack with a range of 30 feet.
 Potential victims can attempt to avert their eyes or look away as they would from a normal gaze attack.
 A creature meeting its own gaze in the mirror must succeed on a DC 19 Will save, or its mind and the mind of the mirror's wielder switch, as if by the *mind switch* power.
 Because the mirror is small, only a single creature can meet its own gaze.
 The wielder of the mirror is not affected by seeing himself.

 Moderate telepathy; ML 11th; Craft Universal Item, *mind switch;* Price 19,800 gp; Weight 1/2 lb.

+### Mirror of Suggestion
-**Mirror of Suggestion:** This small hand mirror manifests its power up to twice per day against creatures that see their reflections within it, as a gaze attack with a range of 30 feet.
+This small hand mirror manifests its power up to twice per day against creatures that see their reflections within it, as a gaze attack with a range of 30 feet.
 Potential victims can attempt to avert their eyes or look away as they would from a normal gaze attack.
 A creature meeting its own gaze in the mirror must succeed on a DC 13 Will save or be affected by a *suggestion* chosen by the mirror's wielder.
 Because the mirror is small, only a single creature can meet its own gaze each round.
 The wielder of the mirror is not affected by seeing herself.

 Faint telepathy; ML 3rd; Craft Universal Item, *psionic suggestion;* Price 3,600 gp; Weight 1/2 lb.

+### Mirror of Time Hop
-**Mirror of Time Hop:** This small hand mirror manifests its power up to twice per day against creatures that see their reflections within it, as a gaze attack with a range of 30 feet.
+This small hand mirror manifests its power up to twice per day against creatures that see their reflections within it, as a gaze attack with a range of 30 feet.
 Potential victims can attempt to avert their eyes or look away as they would from a normal gaze attack.
 A creature meeting its own gaze in the mirror must succeed on a DC 14 Will save or be pushed forward in time by 5 rounds, as if subject to the *time hop* power.
 Because the mirror is small, only a single creature can meet its own gaze each round.
 The wielder of the mirror is not affected by seeing herself.

 Faint psychoportation; ML 5th; Craft Universal Item, *time hop;* Price 9,000 gp; Weight 1/2 lb.

+### Pearl, Brain Lock
-**Pearl, Brain Lock:** This tiny pearly sphere speeds toward its target when hurled by its owner.
+This tiny pearly sphere speeds toward its target when hurled by its owner.
 He can hurl the pearl at any target within 130 feet that he can see and to which he has line of effect.
 If the target fails a DC 13 Will saving throw, the pearl seems to impact and then enter the flesh of the target.
 The target stands mentally paralyzed, as if by *brain lock,* for 3 rounds.
 The use destroys the item.

 Faint telepathy: ML 3rd; Craft Universal Item, *brain lock;* Price 300 gp.

+### Pearl, Breath Crisis
-**Pearl, Breath Crisis:** This tiny pearly sphere speeds toward its target when hurled by its owner.
+This tiny pearly sphere speeds toward its target when hurled by its owner.
 He can hurl the pearl at any target within 150 feet that he can see and to which he has line of effect.
 If the target fails a DC 14 Will saving throw, the pearl seems to impact and then enter the flesh of the target.
 The target is affected as if by *crisis of breath* for 5 minutes.
 The use destroys the item.

 Faint telepathy; ML 5th; Craft Universal Item, *crisis of breath;* Price 750 gp.

+### Pearl, Mind Seed
-**Pearl, Mind Seed:** This tiny pearly sphere instantly takes on the skin tone and texture of whatever creature handles it.
+This tiny pearly sphere instantly takes on the skin tone and texture of whatever creature handles it.
 It speeds toward its target when hurled by its owner.
 He can hurl the pearl at any target within 150 feet that he can see and to which he has line of effect.
 If the target fails a DC 22 Will saving throw, the pearl seems to impact and then enter the flesh of the target.
 The target is affected as if by a *mind seed* power, with the pearl's wielder acting as the manifester.
 The use destroys the item.

 Strong telepathy; ML 15th; Craft Universal Item, *mind seed;* Cost 6,000 gp + 2,500 XP; Price 18,500 gp.

+### Pearl, Personality Parasite
-**Pearl, Personality Parasite:** This tiny pearly sphere speeds toward its target when hurled by its owner.
+This tiny pearly sphere speeds toward its target when hurled by its owner.
 He can hurl the pearl at any target within 130 feet that he can see and to which he has line of effect.
 If the target fails a DC 16 Will saving throw, the pearl seems to impact and then enter the flesh of the target.
 The target is affected as if by *personality parasite* for 5 rounds.
 The use destroys the item.

 Faint telepathy; ML 7th; Craft Universal Item, *personality parasite;* Price 1,400 gp.

+### Psionatrix
-**Psionatrix:** Each of these multifaceted crystals is worn as an amulet.
+Each of these multifaceted crystals is worn as an amulet.
 Unless noted otherwise, a psionatrix adds a +1 enhancement bonus to the save DC when the wearer uses powers of the discipline to which the psionatrix is keyed.

 *Psionatrix of clairsentience:* Blue light glimmers in this crystal's heart.